Common Grace for Secular Venues

 With this in mind, RW360 has developed a “values-based” version of relational wisdom that we are using in a wide variety of secular venues, including: businesses, schools, hospitals, nursing homes, police and fire departments, military bases, state legislatures and even on Capitol Hill in Washington, D.C.

-Our values-based paradigm contains no religious language and introduces the relational skills of “values-awareness” and “values-engagement.”
+Our values-based paradigm contains no religious language and introduces the relational skills of “values-awareness” and “values-engagement” in place of “God-awareness” and “God-engagement.”
 The six skills of relational wisdom are described in the following terms.

 Values-awareness (remember) is your ability to honestly identify your true personal values.